aanighoro/Coursera_GetCleanDataProject/CodeBook.md

 ## Worflow Description

-The data set final_dataset.csv was created by running the script run_analysis.R on the data extracted from "Human Activity Recognition Using Smartphones Dataset - Version 1.0".
+The data set final_dataset.txt was created by running the script run_analysis.R on the data extracted from "Human Activity Recognition Using Smartphones Dataset - Version 1.0".

 Processing step included: